 If I am not feeling well or have been in contact with anyone who is sick, I will contact you to reschedule or to do a virtual, online session

 Here’s what I’ll be doing:

 - The number of in-person appointments will be limited during the day in order to minimize points of contact.

 - I’ll be keeping socially distant and wearing a mask if that makes you more comfortable.

 Here’s how you can help:

 - Be prepared to train in your yard or indoors with the windows open.
-If necessary, you can be inside and I’ll sit outside…as long as we can hear each other, it’ll work!

 - Face coverings will be mandatory when we are working inside.